katamyra/Notes/Compiled School Notes/CS2110/Quiz3StudyGuide.typ

 == .FILL
 #definition[
-  *.FILL* tells the assembler to set aside the next location in the program and initializ with the value of an operand.
+  *.FILL* tells the assembler to set aside the next location in the program and initialize it with the value of an operand.
 The value can either be a number or label.
 ]

 == .BLKW